Trivo121/Toru/README.md

 # Toru
  It is an advanced AI-powered tool designed to enhance the efficiency  and productivity of online meetings through real-time assistance and intelligent automation.
-Using multi agemnt freatures
+Using multi agemnt freatures.

  We are building a Real-Time Meeting Assistant Agent designed to go beyond basic transcription.
 The assistant integrates agentic RAG, speech processing, and contextual automation to create a real-time co-pilot for meetings.